Agriculture in the United Kingdom: Use of pesticides

-In Scotland there is a code ofpractice, the Pesticides: code of practice for using plant protection products in Scotland (2007).
+In Scotland there is a code of practice, the Pesticides: code of practice for using plant protection products in Scotland (2007).

 Pests

 A pest is an animal that eats or spoils food meant for humans.
 Pests damage crops by removing leaf area, severing roots, or simply gross damage.
 In the UK, they are invertebrates (chiefly nematodes, slugs and insects or insect larvae), mammals (particularly rabbits) and birds (mainly members of the pigeon family).
 The damage caused by crop pests is considerable.
 For example, potato cyst nematodes cause over £50 million damage a year in the UK.